Guilherme-Vasconcelos/safenotes/docs/INSTALLATION.md

 4. Source the local Python (should be done automatically by most IDEs.
 If not, run `source .venv/bin/activate`).
 5. Install all dependencies: `poetry install`
-6. Run Safenotes with: `python src/safenotes.py`.
+6. Run Safenotes with: `python3 src/safenotes.py`.